Natural hazards

 - Persistence of Alpine natural hazard protection (2014)

-- Alpine strategy for the adaptation to climate change in the field of natural hazards (2013)
+- Alpine strategy for adaptation to climate change in the field of natural hazards (2013)

-- Natural hazard protection (2010) - available in German, French, Italian and Slovenian
+- Responsibility of the municipalities in the protection against natural hazards - available in German, French, Italian, and Slovenian (2009)

 Projects

-RockTheAlps (Alpine Space Programme) - harmonized rockfall, natural risk and protection forest mapping in the Alpine Space (2016-2019)
+- RockTheAlps (Alpine Space Programme) - harmonised rockfall, natural risk, and protection forest mapping in the Alpine space (2016-2019)